ncoderz/superenum/README.md

 `🚀 The enum utility that TypeScript forgot` — _JavaScript too!_

-## Why @ncoderz/superenum?
+## Why?

 Ever wanted Validation, Iteration, Key-Lookups, Localization for your enums in Typescript or JavaScript?

 Ever wanted it to be so simple you'll use it everywhere?

-@ncoderz/superenum is the enum utility that TS forgot:
+superenum is the enum utility that TS forgot:

 - 🚀 Super-powers for your enums
 - ✅ Input validation